 Fallout deepens as DMK dares Congress to quit alliance

-Asked whether it will not impact the votes in favour of DMK, Duraimurugan said his party will not be affected at all.
+Asked whether it would not impact the votes in favour of DMK, Duraimurugan, flanked by his son Kathir Anand, said his party will not be affected at all.
 In his sarcastic style, he said the Congress does not have a vote bank to make a dent on his party's prospects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)